xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 It's an educational program.
 I'm not trying to set the bar low here, things are very challenging and you should strive for excellence, but you have to understand the nature of the program and that the ESA people are here to help and that they know you will commit a lot of mistakes.
 The thought that they expect you to make mistakes is very liberating, because you will make mistakes and you might think that the consequences will be way bigger than they actually will be.
-I've noticed that they even get anxious if time passes and you don't seem to be having any problems.

 Plus, having a problem is great because you know that something is wrong, you probably know what it is, and you will eventually figure out a way to fix things.
 That's *way* better than sitting awkwardly wondering whether there's a problem looming around the corner waiting to bite you when you're not looking.